equinix-labs/metal-python/equinix_metal/docs/DevicesApi.md

 Retrieve device traffic

-Returns traffic for a specific device.
+Returns the total amount of inbound or outbound traffic for a specific device.
+The default time period is 1 hour.
+Please note the results capture all network traffic for the server, but not all traffic may come from or be destined to the Internet and may be non-billable.
+Only Internet bound traffic is charged.

 ### Example